dfloer/SC2k-docs/text data spec.md

 | 0x3ed | 160    | Story Decay   | unknown                      |

 #### Token Pointer

 A series of 32-bit values, stored big-endian.
 Each value is an offset into the `Token Data` section, and defines the start of a token.

 #### Token Data

 The text data itself.
 Each individual token is terminated with `0x00`.

 #### Group Start and Group Count

 These segments contain a series of two-byte values, stored big-endian.
 Each value in `Group Start` stores the index of a token from the `Token Pointer` section, and indicates the start of a group.
 The corresponding value in the `Group Count` segment contains the number of tokens in each group.

+#### Story Power and Decay

+Unknown at present.
+There are many repeated values that are about right to be 8B integers.
+More work needed to figure out what these do.

 ### Compression

 Uses a simple substitution compression to substitute two letters next to each other (and taking two bytes) with a single byte token.
 Potentially chosen based on analysis of the input data.
 Some values are also meant to be substituted with other things, such as they Mayor's name or city name.

-#### Byte -> value mapping Table:
+#### Byte -> Value Mapping Table:

-Note that values in square braces are not something to decompress, but a pointer to fill in a word from a different spot in the data file.
+Note that all-caps values are not something to decompress, but a pointer to fill in a word from a different spot in the data file.

 | Value | Output    | Value | Output     | Value | Output | Value | Output |
 |-------|-----------|-------|------------|-------|--------|-------|--------|